 Few storage options, limiting flexibility for storing large or tall items.

 The LG LTCS20020S delivers satisfactory freezer capacity.
 There's a single shelf that's high enough to provide useful storage for wide items like pizza boxes underneath.
 You can move the shelf upward and gain more space if you omit the optional ice maker.
-The door bins are deep and widely spaced enough to accommodate bags of frozen fruit or even small ice cream tubs.
+The door bins are deep and widely spaced, allowing them to accommodate bags of frozen fruit or even small ice cream tubs.

 Compartments are wide enough to be useful.